rfullam-boomi/HealthApp/README.md

 Number.

-The number of lead in seconds to count down at the start of the test and between rounds.
+The number of lead in seconds to count down at the start of the test.

 Default = 5.

+### countdownSeconds

+Number.

+The number of lead in seconds to count down between rounds.

+Default = the value of countdownSeconds.

 ### responseSeconds